fbalouch/vaccineID/README.md

    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `vaccine-id-api`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
 4. Select **Register** to create the application.
-5. In the app's registration screen, click on the **Expose an API** to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+5. In the app's registration screen, click on **Expose an API** to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
 The first thing that we need to do is to declare a unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
-To declare an resource URI, follow the following steps:
+To declare a resource URI, follow the following steps:
    - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - Accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.
 6. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the clients to obtain an access token successfully.
 To publish a scope, follow steps: